 Terms of Service

-- •The service is provided "as is" without warranties, and Pinterest broadly limits liability, generally capping damages at $100 where law allows.
+- •The service is provided “as is” without warranties, and Pinterest disclaims responsibility for user content, errors, interruptions, or security failures.

 Privacy Policy